What is dollar-a-day insurance?

 New Jersey is the only state with a dollar-a-day car insurance policy.
 However, coverage is only available to state residents with Medicaid and hospitalization benefits.

-SAIP is legal in New Jersey but does not meet state car insurance requirements.
-Therefore, drivers with SAIP coverage may be liable for damages and injuries caused in an accident.
+SAIP is legal in New Jersey but does not meet the state's minimum car insurance requirements.
+Drivers with only SAIP coverage are personally responsible for damages and injuries they cause in an accident.

 Dollar-a-day car insurance doesn’t offer liability, collision or comprehensive coverage.
 So, if you cause an accident, bodily injuries and property damage to others aren’t covered.
 Additionally, some injuries and damages you and your passengers suffer aren’t covered either.
 This lack of coverage may lead to financial burdens after an accident.